pattnaik-soumitri/DevKube/README.md

  > It runs `kubectl` commands for you.

 DevKube is a developer focused cross platform `kubectl` GUI.
-It helps developers and testers by providing a simple yet function interface to perform some of the most frequently used kubectl operations by just click of a button, which in many cases are done by entering long and cumbersome kubectl commands.
+It helps developers and testers by providing a simple yet functional interface to perform some of the most frequently used kubectl operations by just click of a button, which in many cases are done by entering long and cumbersome kubectl commands.
 DevKube helps the team become more productive by **saving time** and removing **human error**.

 <br/>